 After you hit the last ring, the tutorial, and apparently the demo itself, ends, since I didn’t see any way to get back to the menu screen.
 Having become familiar with flying, I would have liked to have tried my hand at racing.
 Unfortunately, it was the end of the day, and I was the last person allowed to play.

-Still, from what I was able to experience, Little Witch Academia: VR Broom Racing looked and felt like promising game.
+Still, from what I was able to experience, Little Witch Academia: VR Broom Racing looked and felt like a promising game.
 The Kickstarter project reached its goal and the plan to release the title on PlayStation VR, Oculus Rift, and Steam in 2020.
 If developer UNIVRS can fully capture the spirit of the franchise in the gameplay itself, it really could be something quite magical.